 The bed is made of thick aluminum panels that tie into the car’s B-pillar, providing the structural integrity that is lost when you cut off the top rear quarter of the car.
 I built the aluminum bed from front to back and installed the provided Ford Ranger tailgate.
 I had to rewire the rear lighting to accommodate the Ford Explorer SportTrac tail lights that come with the VW Jetta kits.
 Finally, I installed the fiberglass body panels, which enclose the new structure as well as the passenger compartment and make the final product look good.
 Everything either bolts, rivets or bonds together.
 No welding is required.
 In the end, I successfully transformed my Jetta from a sedan into a ute in about a month’s worth of weekend — plus some weeknights, minus paint, just as Smyth Performance predicted.
 Once the weather warms up, I’ll do some bodywork and eventually Plastidip the entire car to finish it off.

-It’s true that for the roughly $4,000 I spent on the donor car plus the Smyth Performance ute kit, I could’ve gone on Autotrader and found a cheap small pickup truck.
+It’s true that for the roughly $4,000 I spent on the donor car plus the Smyth Performance ute kit, I could’ve gone on Autotrader and found a cheap truck for sale.
 But what pickup truck still drives and handles like a German sedan, and gets 30 miles per gallon?
 And what pickup is this cool and unique?

 How does it work as a truck?
 The ute’s bed has a payload capacity of about 750 pounds.
 That’s not much by truck standards, but it’s all I need to bring home lumber or appliances.
 I can pick up hay and chicken feed at the farmer’s exchange without messing up the interiors of my other cars.
 I can even tow a small trailer around to haul my motorcycle, or a riding mower, or other equipment.
 All in all, it can do most of the truck things that most people end up using their trucks for in the real world.